-My teacher friend has spent the last six months flying back and forth to America as his mother gets increasingly more fragile and when he's back in Thailand, it's an endless round of international phone calls to the duty nurse to check on mother's condition.
+My friend spent six months flying back and forth to America as his mother got increasingly more fragile and when he's back in Thailand, it's an endless round of international phone calls to the duty nurse to check on mother's condition.
 There is certainly no time for teaching work.
 That's if he could get any in the first place.

 This is a situation that is slowly developing for many teachers here.
 Sad but true.
 To go back to those older teachers sending me e-mails, the final sentence is usually "what advice can you give me to improve my chances of finding work?"

 Thanks but no thanks

 One teacher, now well into his sixties, wrote to me and said he had been interviewed for dozens of jobs in the past year but nothing ever materializes.